centiservice/matssocket/README-development.md

 The project version in root's build.gradle is only referring to the version of the server API and implementation.

-### Transcript of a successful RC publish:
+### Transcript of a successful publish:

 #### Change version number and build:

-See over [CHANGELOG.md](CHANGELOG.md): Update with version and notable changes.
-"Coalesce" any RC-versions into the final release.

-Change version in `build.gradle` and `DefaultMatsSocketServer.java` to relevant (RC) version!
+* Change version in `build.gradle` and `DefaultMatsSocketServer.java` to relevant (RC) version!
 Read above on the version string format.

+* See over [CHANGELOG.md](CHANGELOG.md): Update with version and notable changes.
+  "Coalesce" any non-release versions into the final release.

 Build and test the entire project (server and clients)
 ```bash